 \section{Introduction}

 Training deep neural networks typically requires large and representative data collections to achieve high performance.
-However, some of these datasets contain sensitive information such as medical records of patients or private financial data.
-This calls for the development of dedicated private training methods in order to address privacy concerns (see \eg \cite{yang2017survey}).
+However, depending on the application domain, some datasets may contain sensitive information such as medical records of patients or personal financial data.
+This has motivated the development of dedicated training methods in order to address privacy concerns (see \eg \cite{yang2017survey}).

-Differential privacy (DP) \cite{dwork2006our} provides a concrete cryptography-inspired notion of privacy.
+Differential Privacy (DP) \cite{dwork2006our} provides a concrete cryptography-inspired notion of privacy.
 In practice, DP algorithms are obtained from non-private algorithms by means of appropriate randomization \cite{dwork2014algorithmic}.
-Differential privacy has been integrated into deep learning in \cite{shokri2015privacy, abadi2016deep} to tackle privacy issues.
+Differential Privacy has been integrated into deep learning \cite{shokri2015privacy, abadi2016deep} where privacy issues can arise when the trained model permits the reconstruction of sensitive information that exists in the training data.
 The proposed method in \cite{abadi2016deep} is based on clipping gradients and adding random noise to them in each iteration of stochastic gradient descent (SGD).
-This differentially private SGD (DPSGD) technique, along with a \textit{moments accountant} method for tracing the privacy loss, has enabled training deep neural networks under a modest privacy budget at the cost of a manageable reduction in the model's test accuracy.
+Combined with a \textit{moments accountant} method for tracing the privacy loss, this differentially private SGD (DPSGD) technique has enabled deep neural networks to be trained under a modest privacy budget at the cost of a manageable reduction in the model's test accuracy.
 However, for low privacy budgets (\ie a small $\varepsilon$, see Section \ref{section:dp}), which corresponds to a large privacy guarantee, this accuracy drops significantly under DPSGD.

-As an alternative, we propose adding calibrated noise to the parameters of the model by sampling the weights from learnable probability distributions.
-This is similar to introducing uncertainty in the weights of the network by sampling from a posterior distribution \cite{blundell2015weight}.
-However, unlike the Bayesian approach where the amount of perturbation in each weight is learned, in a privacy-preserving training, the minimum acceptable variance is determined by the privacy budget.
-In this work, we show that introducing noise as proposed leads to a major improvement in the utility of privately trained models.

-We also investigate the impact of batch normalization \cite{ioffe2015batch} and layer normalization \cite{ba2016layer} on the performance of training under privacy constraints.
-One important property of normalization methods is the invariance of the model with respect to weight matrix re-scaling \cite{ba2016layer}.
-We argue that this invariance suggests robustness against noise injection and confirm this hypothesis empirically.
+The central role of input noise in the application of DPSGD deserves a more detailed analysis.
+While adding a small amount of noise during training can benefit the generalization capability of the model, too much noise leads to inferior performance because of the high sensitivity of the output to perturbation in the parameters.
+In spite of this, we show that neural networks augmented with batch/layer normalization layers are strongly robust against random noise injection in their weights.